wkubinski/wkubinski.github.io/README.md

 ---

-## Presentations
+## Oral Presentations

-- Radiation Leakage and the Precision of Characterizing Nuclear Material Using Calorimetric Assay
+- *Radiation Leakage and the Precision of Characterizing Nuclear Material Using Calorimetric Assay*
   Waste Management Symposium, Phoenix, USA (2019) — Superior Award

-- Modelling of the CHANCE calorimeter and some general thoughts about NDA uncertainty quantification
+- *Modelling of the CHANCE calorimeter and some general thoughts about NDA uncertainty quantification*
   CHANCE Topical Day, Mechelen, Belgium (2019)

-- Calorimetric Non-Destructive Assay of Large Volume and Heterogeneous Radioactive Waste Drums
+- *Calorimetric Non-Destructive Assay of Large Volume and Heterogeneous Radioactive Waste Drums*
   ANIMMA Conference, Portorož, Slovenia (2019)

-- Optimization of BEAVRS PWR Loading Pattern Using a Novel Genetic Algorithm Based on Population Variance Control
+- *Optimization of BEAVRS PWR Loading Pattern Using a Novel Genetic Algorithm Based on Population Variance Control*
   Nuclear Energy for New Europe (NENE), Portorož, Slovenia (2020)

-- Uncertainty of radioactive waste characterization using calorimetry combined with gamma spectrometry — numerical case study (Poster)
+- *Uncertainty of radioactive waste characterization using calorimetry combined with gamma spectrometry — numerical case study* (Poster)
   Nuclear Energy for New Europe (NENE), Portorož, Slovenia (2020)

-- Optimization of the Loading Pattern of the PWR Reactor Core Using Genetic Algorithms and Multi-Purpose Fitness Function
+- *Optimization of the Loading Pattern of the PWR Reactor Core Using Genetic Algorithms and Multi-Purpose Fitness Function*
   NuTech, Warsaw, Poland (2020)

-- Application of an Artificial Neural Network to Support the Design of the PWR Reactor Core Configuration
+- *Application of an Artificial Neural Network to Support the Design of the PWR Reactor Core Configuration*
   Nuclear Energy for New Europe (NENE), Portorož, Slovenia (2021)

-- Application of the Artificial Neural Network and Particle Swarm Optimization in Determining Selected Parameters of the Nuclear Reactor Core
+- *Application of the Artificial Neural Network and Particle Swarm Optimization in Determining Selected Parameters of the Nuclear Reactor Core*
   European Nuclear Young Generation Forum (ENYGF), Tarragona, Spain (2021)

-- Application of the Artificial Neural Network for Determining the Parameters of the PWR Reactor
+- *Application of the Artificial Neural Network for Determining the Parameters of the PWR Reactor*
   RDPE, Warsaw, Poland (2021)

-- Prediction of Nuclear Reactor Core Parameters Using Artificial Neural Network
+- *Prediction of Nuclear Reactor Core Parameters Using Artificial Neural Network*
   PHYSOR Conference, Pittsburgh, USA (2022)

+- *Parallel Simulated Annealing, Genetic Algorithms, and Hybrid Method Applied to the Multiobjective Optimization of the Nuclear In-Core Fuel Management*
+  PHYSOR Conference, San Francisco, USA (2024)

+- *Optimisation of Irradiation Schemes for Radioisotope Production in the MARIA Reactor*
+  PHYSOR Conference, Turin, Italy (2026)
 ## Contact

 Email: w.r.kubinski@gmail.com